Women's Welfare Association: Activity

 The sewing classes, which was attended by Afghan upper-class women who had until then lived in purdah, was followed by a fashion show at the United States Information Center auditorium, and after this, the upper-class women of Kabul started to wear Western fashion in the streets of Kabul.

 The WWA acted as the mouthpiece of the government's women's policy inside Afghanistan, but it also played an important role in Afghan foreign policy.
 It was a part of policy to attract foreign financial aid by presenting a modern image of Afghanistan to the world, and the WWA, consisting as it did of educated and often professional urban elite women, provided an image of modernity and progress to the outside world.
 The Polish reporter Andrzej Binkowski, who visited Kabul in the 1950s, did note the great contrast between the WWA president, who were a modern woman in Western fashion, and the majority of women in Kabul, who in the 1950s still lived in purdah, only left the house dressed in burka and never spoke to a nonrelated male except through a door.

-In 1957, Afghanistan sent their representatives to the Asian Women's Conference.
+In 1957, Afghanistan sent their representatives to the Afro-Asian Women's Conference.
 A delegation from the WWA was sent to the USSR in 1962, and to the Women's International Democratic Federation's Fifth World Congress of Women (June 24–29, 1963) in Moscow.

 Branches of the WWA were founded in Herat, Kandahar and Mazar-i-Sharif.
 Eventually, it had branch offices in ten cities, and eight thousand members.
 However, despite their work in establishing local offices and their attempts to engage rural women, the WWA never managed to spread outside of the circle of urban elite women.